Nguyễn Cao Kỳ: Power struggle with Thi and Buddhist Uprising

 The Americans were supportive of Kỳ and his prosecution of the war against the communists, and they opposed Thi, regarding him as not being firm enough against communism.
 Thi did, however, have the support of Marine Lieutenant General Lewis Walt, who commanded American forces in I Corps and was the senior adviser to Thi's ARVN forces.
 This caused problems during the dispute.
 The dismissal caused widespread demonstrations in the northern provinces.
 Civil unrest grew, as civil servants, disaffected military personnel, and the working under-class joined the anti-government demonstrations led by the Buddhists.
 At first, Kỳ tried to ignore the demonstrations and wait for them to peter out, but the problem escalated and riots broke out in some places.
 Despite continued American support, senior American foreign policy officials regarded Kỳ, General Thiệu and their regime as of very poor quality.
 Assistant Secretary of State William Bundy stated that the regime "seemed to all of us the bottom of the barrel, absolutely the bottom of the barrel."

 Kỳ gambled by allowing Thi to return to I Corps, ostensibly to restore order.
 He claimed he allowed Thi to return to his old area of command as a goodwill gesture, to keep central Vietnamese happy, and because he promised Thi a farewell visit before going into exile.
 Thi received a rousing reception and the anti-Kỳ protesters became more fervent.
 Kỳ then sacked the police chief of Huế, a Thi loyalist.
 The local policemen responded by going on strike and demonstrating against their chief's removal.

-Buddhists and other antijunta civilian activists joined together with I Corps units supportive of Thi to form the Struggle Movement, leading to civil unrest and a halt in I Corps military operations.
+Buddhists and other antijunta civilian activists joined with I Corps units supportive of Thi to form the Struggle Movement, leading to civil unrest and a halt in I Corps military operations.
 On 3 April, Kỳ held a press conference during which he claimed that Đà Nẵng was under communist control and vowed to stage a military operation to regain the territory, thus implying the Buddhists were communist agents.
 He vowed to kill the mayor of Đà Nẵng, saying "Either Da Nang's mayor is shot or the government will fall."
 The following evening, Kỳ deployed three battalions of marines to Đà Nẵng.
 The marines stayed at Đà Nẵng Air Base and made no moves against the rebels.
 Soon after, they were joined by two battalions of Vietnamese Rangers, as well as some riot police and paratroopers.
 Kỳ took personal command and found that the roads leading into the city had been blocked by Buddhist civilians and pro-Thi portions of the I Corps.
 After a standoff, Kỳ realized that he could not score a decisive victory and had lost face.
 He arranged a meeting and media event with Thi loyalist officers, and various Struggle Movement supporters.